mherman22/school-sync-core/README.md

-# Mbarara Girls Secondary School Core System
+# school-sync-core System

-This project contains both the backend (Java Spring) and frontend (Next.js) for the Mbarara Girls Secondary School Management System.
+This project contains both the backend (Java Spring) and frontend (Next.js) for the school-sync-core system.

 ## Running with Docker Compose